Fastly’s Full-Site Delivery

 Fastly provides an application programming interface (API), accessible via HTTPS, through which Fastly services can be created and configured, and customers can access account information and analytics.

 To help you tune the performance of your Fastly services, we support real-time log streaming to a variety of locations, including third-party services, for storage and analysis.
 You can find our supported logging endpoints in our list of streaming log guides.
-We limit real-time log usage to a monthly average of one log statement per request, per service.
+We limit real-time log usage to a monthly average of two log statements per request, per service.
 If you require a higher volume of logs, Fastly offers High Volume Logging.

 Fastly supports a variety of Transport Layer Security (TLS) services that allow websites and applications to serve traffic over HTTP Secure (HTTPS), providing added privacy and data security for your services and end users.
 All Fastly services have access to our free shared domain option, plus a variety of additional paid TLS services to meet your TLS business and technical needs.